nicfit/bubbleapp/readme.md

 > [!WARNING]
 > This is work in progress.
 Help is welcome.

 An opinionated App Framework for BubbleTea.
-Building large BubbleTea apps can be a lot of manual work for every thing shown on the screen.
-BubbleApp add a separate UI layer on top of the BubbleTea architecture and handles all interoperability.
+Using composable functional components and hooks it becomes easy to make large BubbleTea apps without too much code.
+See the examples for how it works.

 ## Components

 - **[Layout Components](#layout-components)**
-  - [Stack](#stack), Scroll Box makes it easy to create flexible layouts
+  - [Stack](#stack) and (Flex) Box makes it easy to create flexible layouts
 - **[Widget Components](#widget-components)**
   - Button, [Loader](#loader), [Tabs](#tabs), Text, [Markdown](#markdown), [Table](#table), [Forms (huh?)](#form) and more to come...

 ## Features

+- **Functional components**
+  - Create large apps in a style familiar to a certain web framework.
+UseState hook for state and UseEffect hook for... well side-effects.
 - **Mouse support** - using [BubbleZone](https://github.com/lrstanley/bubblezone)
   - Automatic mouse handling and propagation for all components.
 - **[Focus Management](#focus)**
   - Tab through your entire UI tree without any extra code.
 Tab order is the order in the UI tree.
-- **Global App State**
-  - Every component and model in a BubbleApp has a reference to your global app state (or app instance if using [Wish](https://github.com/charmbracelet/wish)).
-Use this anywhere in your app for rendering or behavior.
 - **Global Ticks**
   - Adding several Spinners from Bubbles is really slow over SSH since they each start a Tick message.
 In BubbleTea all components use the same global tick for real time updates.
 - **[Shaders](#shaders)**